 If you are looking for an outdoor family friendly activity this summer then I would suggest Go Apr Delamere if you live near Cheshire or finding your nearest Go Ape as they do have 22 kids course across England and I am sure they are all equally as much fun as his one.

-Despite the heat I would recommend where full length pants in case you land on your bum at the end of the zip wire to prevent any cuts or grazes on the wood chips.
+Despite the heat I would recommend wearing full length pants in case you land on your bum at the end of the zip wire to prevent any cuts or grazes on the wood chips.

 (We were gifted the tickets to Go Ape Delamere in exchange for a review, all opinions are my own).